* Clover *

 “It is, thanks,” she stood up after spotting the time on her smartwatch, “I’ve heard it all.
 Have a nice day.”

 She returned to her boring reception job at the office minutes later.
 The other girls ignored her, as usual.
-She’d been here over a year and still, all the plastic women glared at her as if she were unwanted cake at a bulimic retreat.
+She’d been here over a year and still, all the plastic women glared at her as if she were an unwanted cupcake at a bulimic retreat.

 “Mr. Thistle is expecting an important call,” The Plastic told her then sashayed away.